brown-ccv/w3d-translator/UNITY.md

 ### Wand Navigation

-The `WandNaivigation` changes settings for the `Tracked Pose Driver` component of the main (XRRig) camera - Tracking Type.
+The `WandNavigation` changes settings for the `Tracked Pose Driver` component of the main (XRRig) camera - Tracking Type.

 - `allow-rotation`: Whether or not the player can rotate in the scene
 - `allow-movement`: Whether or not the player can move in the scene